- Duathlon Category A, B – Stage 1 of Duathlon 40km

 - Duathlon Category A, B, C – Stage 2 of Duathlon (12km)

-- Trail Run Category D – 1 loop of 20km
+- Trail Run Category D – 12km

 Competitors will be flagged off in waves to reduce numbers in any one group.

 Much of the trail run will be on jungle paths where the terrain will be uneven with lots of roots, rocks and steep descents and climbs so caution is required during the run.
 The majority of the trail is forest covered through local farmland.
 There will be small stream and river crossings where you might get wet.
 Some scrambling across rocky stretches and steep descents will be required.
-The running trail crosses the trail used by the MTB so watch for signs (and watch for riders).
+The running trail finishes on the same trail used by the MTB so watch for signs (and watch for riders).
 The trail will be marked throughout so make sure you are following the right trail.